TsGeller/Backend_PortfolioUM/README.md

 # Portfolio_Dashboard
 ## Description
 This is a dashboard for portfolio analysis.
-It is a work in progress.
+Work in progress.
 ## model Database
 ![Alt text](DatabaseModel.PNG?raw=true "DatabaseModel")